rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/index.md

 heading: Main Page
 subheading: Carpe Diem
 description: >-
+The Allegheny College Wealth Management club is currently made up of a hardworking group of diverse majors with one common goal; to expand and disperse our knowledge of the ins and outs of finance.
+We want to be establish a framework and base for Econ students, and we are always eager to learn more.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+Collaborative learning is a huge part in building our knowledge, and we’re glad to pass that knowledge to anyone.
 mainpitch:
   title: Why Kaldi
   description: >